IndexMaker/index-maker/README.md

 ### Binance Market Data

 The goal is to integrate market data from Binance, and observe system behavior and accuracy dependant on changing market conditions.
-We would be sending orders into mock connector, yet using real market data.
-This is to confirm that orders look as expected and system works correctly.

 We will use Binance SDK provided directly by Binance to receive market data and track asset prices, and build books.